 As with any dragon/human endeavor, the humans do most of the work.
 Dragons only get involved either when something is fun, or when they can't delegate it.
 As such, the TDF has two major divisions: the administrative wing, and the military wing.

 This is the function of the administrative wing.
-It's bureaucrats are not elected, they do not have titles.
+Its bureaucrats are not elected, and do not have titles.
 They have jobs to do, and a great deal of energy is devoted to ensuring no humans gain significant power or influence.
-This leads the TDF to being very stagnant, as dragons are slow to change.
+This leaves the TDF very stagnant, as dragons are slow to change.

 One of the most important aspects of the administrative wing are the so-called "Oversight Commissions".
-As the name would imply, their role is to provide oversight on a number of maters, and they are commonly known as the dragon's watchdogs.
-The heads commissions often report directly to dragons; and while this does give them a significant amount of power, it also makes them quite easy to eat should they displease their overlords.
+As the name would imply, their role is to provide oversight on a number of matters, and they are commonly known as the dragons' watchdogs.
+The heads of commissions often report directly to dragons; and while this does give them a significant amount of power, it also makes them quite easy to eat should they displease their overlords.

-The function of the oversight program is to ensure the TDF is being run efficiently and to prevent abuses of power.
-The dragons are fond of paying their employees quite well, but do not ever want to let anyone forget who is really in charge.
+The function of the oversight program is to ensure the TDF is run efficiently, and to prevent abuses of power.
+The dragons are fond of paying their employees quite well, but do not let anyone forget who is really in charge.

-Early in the New Day, the federation was eager to build a powerful army, but lacked the industrialization to do so.
-To fuel progress, the dragons themselves became heavily involved.
-Dragons fired power plants and blast furnaces, and gave training in the advanced sciences required to quickly develop new technologies.
-The colloquialism "Keep the dragon happy" is still a common phrase throughout industries that deal in high temperatures.
+Early in the New Day, the federation was eager to build a powerful army, but lacked the industries to do so.
+To fuel progress, the dragons themselves fired power plants and blast furnaces, and gave training in the advanced sciences required to quickly develop new technologies.
+The colloquialism "Keep the dragon happy", is still a common phrase throughout industries that deal in high temperatures.

 Indeed, the Federation own most of the bases and facilities, the production centers, and the lion's share of the assets.
 The Alliance Regulars are just another way in which the dragons are the true rulers of the Alliance.